ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 When a client requests a QuicTransport session to be created, the user agent establishes a QUIC connection to the specified address.
-It verifies that the the server is a QuicTransport endpoint using ALPN, and additionally sends a client indication containing the requested path and the origin of the initiating website to the server.
+It verifies that the the server is a QuicTransport endpoint using ALPN, and additionally sends a set of headers containing the requested path and the origin of the initiating website to the server.
 At that point, the connection is ready from the client's perspective.
-The server MUST wait until the client indication is received before processing any application data.
+The server MUST wait until it processes client headers before processing any application data.

 WebTransport streams are provided by creating an individual unidirectional or